GanjiNagendhraPrasad/Python-Learning-Lab/README.md

 <h2>Lambda Functions</h2>
 <p>
-Lambda functions are small anonymous functions written in one line.
+Lambda functions are anonymous functions written in a single line.
+They are mainly used for short operations.
 </p>

 <pre>